Virtual Full-stack Scanning of Brain MRI via Imputing Any Quantised Code: Related Work

-\textbf{{Quantization-based Image Generation.}} Quantization projects complex data into a low-dimensional representation, facilitating multi-modal alignment, mapping, and fusion \cite{he2021checkerboard}.
-Data-driven vector quantization (VQ) techniques have been widely applied in image-based reconstruction, transformation, and generation tasks \cite{esser2021taming}.
-Solutions like the straight-through estimator (STE) \cite{van2017neural} and Gumbel-softmax \cite{jang2016categorical} are commonly used to back-propagate gradients in quantization modules, enabling end-to-end training.
-For example, VQVAE \cite{van2017neural} introduced the neural discrete representation, while VQGAN \cite{esser2021taming} employed a patch GAN model to capture fine details and a transformer to predict code indices for high-resolution image synthesis.
-To improve the image generation quality, residual designs \cite{lee2022autoregressive}, multi-scale codebooks \cite{razavi2019generating,williams2020hierarchical}, dynamic token embeddings \cite{huang2023towards}, code splitting \cite{zheng2022movq} have been proposed to improve VQ representation capacity.
-Recently, beyond region-level VQ, global quantization methods \cite{tian2024visual,yu2024image} have been explored to disentangle multi-level visual signals.
-Furthermore, VQ has been incorporated with the diffusion and transformer models \cite{gu2022vector,rombach2022high,tang2024hart} to produce high-fidelity generation results.
+\textbf{Quantisation-based Image Generation.} Quantisation projects complex data into a discrete and low-dimensional representation, facilitating multi-modal alignment, mapping, and fusion \cite{he2021checkerboard,hsu2023disentanglement}.
+Vector quantisation (VQ) techniques have been applied in a range of tasks, including image reconstruction, transformation, and generation \cite{esser2021taming}.
+For example, VQVAE \cite{van2017neural} introduced the neural discrete representation, while VQGAN \cite{esser2021taming} employed a patch GAN model to capture fine details and a causal transformer to predict quantised codes for high-resolution image synthesis.
+Straight-through estimator \cite{van2017neural} and Gumbel-softmax \cite{jang2016categorical} were proposed to back-propagate gradients for the quantisation operator, enabling end-to-end model training.
+To improve the image generation quality, residual designs \cite{lee2022autoregressive}, multi-scale codebooks \cite{razavi2019generating,williams2020hierarchical}, dynamic token embeddings \cite{huang2023towards}, and codebook splitting \cite{zheng2022movq} have been proposed to improve VQ representation capacity.
+Recently, beyond region-level VQ, global quantisation methods \cite{tian2024visual,yu2024image,han2025infinity} have been explored to represent multiple image-level information.
+Furthermore, VQ has been incorporated with the diffusion and transformer models \cite{gu2022vector,rombach2022high,tang2024hart} to produce high-quality generation results.